Koh Tao Diving Tours

 Description

-The HTMS Sattakut is a former Thai navy vessel that was intentionally sunk as an artificial reef and dive site.
+The HTMS Sattakut is a former Thai navy vessel that was intentionally sunk in June 2011 as an artificial reef and dive site.
 The wreck lies upright on the seabed and has become one of Koh Tao’s most popular wreck dives.

-The structure of the ship provides plenty of interesting areas to explore, including the deck, gun turret and interior compartments for trained wreck divers.
+The structure of the ship provides plenty of interesting areas to explore, including the deck, gun turret, tower and interior compartments for trained wreck divers.

 Marine Life